SK-Chaurasiya/Apple_vision_Clone/README.md

 Hire me on Fiverr:- https://www.fiverr.com/s/BabRzd Video Effect:- https://vimeo.com/user194359065
-My & AI Art Work's:- https://www.deviantart.com/whitehatdesigner
+My & AI Art Work:- https://www.deviantart.com/whitehatdesigner

 Creating a complete "Apple Vision Clone" is beyond the scope of a simple response, as it would require a substantial amount of work involving various technologies, including computer vision, machine learning, and web development.
 However, I can provide you with an outline of the steps and technologies involved in creating a basic version of an "Apple Vision Clone":